Count No Man Happy: A Byzantine Fantasy: Historical accuracy

 Although Byzantium was at war with the Bulgars and Nicephorus did try to take the throne from Constantine, there is no record of a collusion between them which forms a part of the story.
 However, wherever the narrative thus enlarges upon the historical record this is explained in an afterword.

 Likewise all historical personages referred to and all terms are explained in notes at the book's end.
 These may be unnecessarily extensive but the author assumes little knowledge of Byzantium on the part of modern readers.

 Fetishism

-Beth is a virginal but titillating fiction who comforts Constantine in his trials, but her devil-may-care attitude is refreshing when she appears to the sleeping emperor in high heeled boots and leather fetishwear.
-Her appearances are a welcome relief from the stultifying atmosphere of Constantine's court.
+Beth is a virginal but titillating figure who comforts Constantine in his trials, her devil-may-care attitude is refreshing to him when she appears to the sleeping emperor in high heeled boots and leather fetishwear.
+Her appearances are a relief from the stultifying atmosphere of Constantine's court.

-Although Beth's character is inspired by Ms Page's famous smile, her life is entirely a fiction.
+Although Beth's character is inspired by Page, her life is entirely a fiction.
 By the story's end she finds love in her own time.
 There is some depravity in the treatment of a Bulgar slave girl who is whipped and defiled by Nicephorus.